dojo/docs/dojox/mobile/TimePicker.rst

 Introduction
 ============

-dojox.mobile.TimePicker is a wrapper widget around :ref:`dojox.mobile.SpinWheelTimePicker <dojox/mobile/SpinWheelTimePicker>` or :ref:`dojox.mobile.ValuePickerTimePicker <dojox/mobile/ValuePickerTimePicker>`.
-If you use :ref:`dojox.mobile.deviceTheme <dojox/mobile/deviceTheme>` and the current theme is 'android', it returns ValuePickerTimePicker.
+dojox/mobile/TimePicker is a wrapper widget around :ref:`dojox/mobile/SpinWheelTimePicker <dojox/mobile/SpinWheelTimePicker>` or :ref:`dojox/mobile/ValuePickerTimePicker <dojox/mobile/ValuePickerTimePicker>`.
+If you use :ref:`dojox/mobile/deviceTheme <dojox/mobile/deviceTheme>` and the current theme is 'android', it returns ValuePickerTimePicker.
 For the other themes, it returns SpinWheelTimePicker.

 Constructor Parameters
 ======================

-See :ref:`dojox.mobile.ValuePickerTimePicker <dojox/mobile/ValuePickerTimePicker>`.
+See :ref:`dojox/mobile/ValuePickerTimePicker <dojox/mobile/ValuePickerTimePicker>`.

 Examples
 ========